dcreemer/1pass/README.md

 ![Shellcheck](https://github.com/dcreemer/1pass/workflows/shellcheck/badge.svg)

+## NO LONGER MAINTAINED

+I am no longer maintaining this software, as the 1Password CLI version 2 provides all of the features I need.

 ## WARNING 1password 2 CLI compatibility

 Do not upgrade to 1password CLI version 2!
 This `1pass` tool is not yet compatible with